Skip to main content

 Location πŸ™οΈ The physical site an employee works from.

-This will allow you to be accurate in different scenarios, such as aligning your basic pay changes with the company chosen grade for that specific position, but also to report on:
+This log of changes will help you be truly accurate in different scenarios, such as when aligning your basic pay changes with the company's chosen grade for a specific position.
+It also aids in reporting on:

-• What is the payment range for a specific occupation.
+• The payment range for a specific occupation.

-• To which cost centres the basic pays are allocated.
+• The cost centres to which the basic pays are allocated.

-• Which departments, sections and units are affected by specific choices in terms of pay wages.
+• Departments, sections and units affected by specific choices about pay.

-• What the wages trend is for a specific location for a certain occupation type.
+• The wages trend for a specific location and a certain occupation type.

 • And much more...

-You can achieve this by extracting the Position History data in order to work on it how you please.
+You can achieve this by extracting the Position History data to work on as you please.

 πŸ™‚ Good News

 The Basic Pays records entered before the introduction of the Position History feature will still be displayed.
-These values will be shown along with their corresponding Occupation, Cost Centre, Department, Section, Unit, Grade, and Location as they were at the time the Basic Pay was created.
+These values will be shown as they were at the time the Basic Pay was created, along with their corresponding Occupation, Cost Centre, Department, Section, Unit, Grade, and Location.

 Permissions

-However, if you want to restrict the access to the Basic Pay details you still want to add or remove the HR_BasicPay permission to your users.
-Below some scenarios:
+If you want to restrict access to the Basic Pay details, you will need to add or remove the HR_BasicPay permission for your users.
+Below are some scenarios:

 1. Users with only HR_Employee can: